 Much of the appeal of RV communities is the network of residents of the community.
 If you plan to stay awhile and develop friendships, choose your community wisely.
 If you prefer traveling to many places for shorter visits at each one, you can try out a variety of communities without too much emotional investment.

 With the current global pandemic, reservations are high in demand, so plan accordingly.
 Many communities offer winter rate discounts if you book multiple months.
 Read the fine print, it isn't uncommon to require your rig be onsite by January 1st to qualify for monthly rates through the month of May if you plan to stay during the most popular dates.

 Rates and cancellation terms are important to be aware of.
 Read the policies, terms, deposit, add-on fees, tax rates and penalties carefully.
 Your rate may be charged based on the date of arrival, not the date advertised at the time of your reservation.
 Don't assume your rate is locked in unless your signed contract specifically says it is.
-Most places will not offer a refund for voluntarily departing ahead of your paid date and you may be penalized or refused to come back for not departing on time.
+Most places will not offer a refund for departing ahead of your paid date and you may be penalized or unwelcome to come back if you do not depart on time.

 This may come as a surprise, but the age of your RV may cause it to be excluded from some communities.
 There may be restrictions on how many people are allowed per lot (ie, two) without incurring additional fees.
 Only one additional vehicle is typically allowed per site.
 Failure to comply with the rules could result in a hefty fine and/or removal from the park without refund.
 Many communities state on their web sites that they strictly enforce the rules.